© Tony Dyer 2004 - 2021

 •

-Minimum 4 berth including one fixed double berth;
+Minimum 4 berth including one fixed longitudinal double berth;

 •

-solar panels, with minimum of 3 domestic batteries;
+(1800w or more) and solar panels, with minimum of 3 domestic batteries (Over 300 Ah total

 •